Critical values for the $\beta$-transformation with a hole at $0$: Geometrical structure of the basic intervals and exceptional sets

 In this section we will prove Theorem \ref{main:geometrical-structure-basic-intervals}.
 The proof will be split into two subsections.
-In Subsection \ref{subsec:bifurcation-sets} we {demonstrate} the tree structure of the Lyndon intervals $J^\cs, \cs\in\La$ and the relative bifurcation sets $E^\cs, \cs\in\La$, {from which it follows that the basic intervals $I^\cs=[\beta_\ell^\cs, \beta_*^\cs]$, $\cs\in\La$ are pairwise disjoint.} We show that each relative bifurcation set $E^\cs$ has zero box-counting dimension, and the bifurcation set $E$ has zero packing dimension.
-In Subsection \ref{sec:exceptional-set} we prove that the infinite bifurcation set $E_\f$ has zero Hausdorff dimension.
+In Subsection \ref{subsec:bifurcation-sets} we {demonstrate} the tree structure of the Lyndon intervals $J^\cs, \cs\in\La$ and the relative {exceptional} sets $E^\cs, \cs\in\La$, {from which it follows that the basic intervals $I^\cs=[\beta_\ell^\cs, \beta_*^\cs]$, $\cs\in\La$ are pairwise disjoint.} We show that each relative {exceptional} set $E^\cs$ has zero box-counting dimension, and the {exceptional} set $E$ has zero packing dimension.
+In Subsection \ref{sec:exceptional-set} we prove that the {infinitely Farey} set $E_\f$ has zero Hausdorff dimension.